Quantifying Membership Privacy via Information Leakage: Information leakage analysis of PATE

 \subsection{Measuring the Entrywise Information Leakage}

-Now, we will measure the information leaking about individual data entries in the training set using the notion of pointwise conditional maximal leakage.
-In order to be able to quantify the entrywise leakage, let us consider the following scenario: assume an adversary knows the values of all the entries in the training set except for a single entry denoted by $D^* = (X^*, Y^*)$.
+In this section, we will lay out the details of how we quantify membership privacy through measuring the information leaking about individual data entries in the training set using the notion of pointwise conditional maximal leakage.
+In order to evaluate the entrywise leakage, let us consider the following scenario: assume an adversary knows the values of all the entries in the teachers' training set (i.e., the private training set) except for a single entry denoted by $D^* = (X^*, Y^*)$.
 The adversary tries to guess the value of $D^*$ (or any arbitrary discrete function of it) by observing the queries made by the student and their corresponding labels returned by the aggregation mechanism.
 Clearly, in this setup, observations leak information only about the unknown entry $D^*$ since the adversary already knows all the other entries.

-Now, assume that the adversary has perfect knowledge of the algorithms used to train each teacher, and that the training is done deterministically.
+Now, suppose $(1)$ the adversary has perfect knowledge of the algorithms used to train each teacher, and that $(2)$ the training is done deterministically.
 That is, we will assume that all classification algorithms and the resulting teacher models (i.e., predictors) are deterministic.
-Intuitively, this assumption describes the least private scenario where the training leaks a lot of information about $D^*$, and the overall privacy guarantees stem only from the aggregation mechanism.
-As we are studying the worst-case leakage, our analysis remains valid for all PATE structures regardless of how the teachers are trained, or what classification algorithms are used.
+Note that the first assumption allows us to remain very conservative about the capabilities of the adversary in order to derive privacy guarantees that remain valid even against highly knowledgeable adversaries.
+Furthermore, we are using the second assumption to consider a scenario in which the training leaks a lot of information about $D^*$, and the overall privacy guarantees stem only from the aggregation mechanism.
+As such, our privacy analysis remains valid for all PATE structures regardless of how the teachers are trained, or what classification algorithms are used.

 It follows naturally from the previous assumptions that, in principle, the adversary knows all the votes except for the vote of the teacher whose training partition includes $D^*$.
-Note that we are considering a general setup in which any single data entry can arbitrarily affect the vote of its teacher, resulting in observations which are highly informative for inferring the data entry of interest.
+Note that we are considering a general setup in which any single data entry can arbitrarily affect the vote of its teacher, resulting in observations which are highly informative for inferring the data entry of interest (as an extreme example, consider a teacher whose vote depends only on $D^*$).
 In other words, if the adversary can already predict the last vote there is no information left to be leaked.